bokeh/bokeh/examples/app/stocks/README.md

     http://quantquote.com/files/quantquote_daily_sp500_83986.zip

 Once the file is downloaded, move it to this directory and unzip it.
-You may be able to unzip the file by clicking on it, or by executing this command from the command line:
+Unzip the file by clicking on it (in Windows), or by executing this command from the command line:

     unzip quantquote_daily_sp500_83986.zip